ethpandaops/ethereum-package/README.md

   # Defaults to empty
   el_tolerations: []

+  # Persistent storage size for the EL client container (in MB)
+  # Defaults to 0, which means that the default size for the client will be used
+  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
+  el_volume_size: 0

+  # Resource management for el containers
+  # CPU is milicores
+  # RAM is in MB
+  # Defaults are set per client
+  el_min_cpu: 0
+  el_max_cpu: 0
+  el_min_mem: 0
+  el_max_mem: 0

+# CL(Consensus Layer) Specific flags
   # The type of CL client that should be started
   # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
   cl_type: lighthouse